Outdoor Safety Tips for Women:

 AMBUSH ZONES

-It’s impossible to fully anticipate the panicky chaos of a sudden threat forcing you to make split-second decisions.
+The chaos of a sudden threat forces you to make split-second decisions.
 Nonetheless, understanding your options now will help your intuition choose an option then.
+See a victims options - overview and Set Your Boundaries at facing danger.

 Enhancing Your Options